 General Accessibility Features:

 - For blind or low-vision PC users: Features including text-to-speech permit its users to hear what they can see on the screen and there is no need to worry about reading it.
-There are also other characteristics, including maximum disparity between themes and extended cursors, all of these above traits help those users who have limited sight and now able to see the screen easily.
+There are also other characteristics, including the maximum disparity between themes and extended cursors, all of these above traits help those users who have limited sight and are now able to see the screen easily.

-- Features for stone deaf or hard of hearing system users: It supports to send information in form of a voice message to deaf users through visual aids.
+- Features for stone deaf or hard of hearing system users: It supports sending information in form of a voice message to deaf users through visual aids.
 Mono audio systems transmit right and left audio signals via both earbuds so users who are hard of hearing will not miss a single section of what they are listening.

 - Features for restricted-mobility PC users: Keyboard shortcuts are convenient for many users, but they are supporting those who are unable to move the equipment of their system physically like a mouse.
-People who find it difficult to click several keys while working, sticky keys permit them to press keys one at a time to activate a shortcut for their convenience.
+For people who find it difficult to click several keys while working, sticky keys permit them to press keys one at a time to activate a shortcut for their convenience.

 Usage of Accessibility Features:

-There are many PC’s and mobile phone devices that have built-in accessibility features; they are required to be switched on before you can utilize them.
+There are many PCs and mobile phone devices that have built-in accessibility features; they are required to be switched on before you can utilize them.
 Here’s how you can locate these features for your device.

 - In the first step, you will open the Settings app in windows (or Control Panel in Windows 8 and earlier), and tap Ease of Access.